kevelmun/VoiceChat-AzureOllamaAgent/README.md

 2. **Model Processing**: The text is sent to the Ollama 3.2 model to generate a response.
 3. **Voice Response**: The generated text response is converted back to voice using Azure Text to Speech.

+## Current Project Status

+The project is currently resolving conflicts related to the integration and functionality of agents.
+The swarm technology is being refined to enhance efficiency and responsiveness.

 ## Ongoing Improvements

-We are currently working on enhancing the voice chat system by updating the language model (LLM) with agents using **swarm** technology.
+We are working on enhancing the voice chat system by updating the language model (LLM) with agents using **swarm** technology.
 These improvements aim to increase the system's efficiency and responsiveness, providing an even more natural and fluid user experience.

 ## Contributing